 I know firsthand how devastating it can be when the people who should be the best equipped to help you are instead unfamiliar and skeptical.
 So do you guys—in the SIRVA Survey, nearly 100% of respondents have seen a doctor who had never heard of it and were dismissive.
 Here is my experience, in chronological order (this might be kind of boring, skip ahead to recommendations if you’d like):

 - Urgent care doctor: never heard of it, said I didn’t have an injury related to the flu shot, but gave me a referral to an orthopedist (shoulder specialist)

 - Orthopedist #1: Boy, I got really lucky here–he had heard of it AND treated several cases of it (“one or two per year,” he even said.)
 He ordered an MRI.
-But he didn’t accurately locate the injured structures in my shoulder (told me it was subacromial bursitis, and not damage to the rotator cuff and bone.)
-In fact, I think because he had previously treated cases that were primarily bursitis, he didn’t look too deep into the particulars of my case.
-SIRVA cases can be very different from each other.
+But he didn’t accurately locate the injured structures in my shoulder (told me at first it was subacromial bursitis, and not damage to the rotator cuff and bone.)
+In fact, I think because he had previously treated cases that were primarily bursitis, he assumed it was the same, but SIRVA cases can be very different from each other.

 - Primary care doctor: she had never heard of it, but she had actually been briefed by the urgent care doctor prior to my visit and did some research on her own, and was prepared when I came in to the visit.
 (She’s extraordinary, I know!).
 There wasn’t much she could do but say to keep seeing the orthopedist.